-Since becoming the MP for Tatton, George has saved Knutsford Courthouse from closure; campaigned successfully to save maternity, children's and A&E services at Macclesfield Hospital; helped to save the direct train services between London and Wilmslow; campaigned to get the A34 bypass built; and helped to save the local Taxi rider service.He secured a compensation package for several hundred homeowners in the Knutsford and Mobberley areas affected by the building of the airport's second runway a decade ago.
+Since being elected George has campaigned successfully to save maternity, children's and A&E services at Macclesfield Hospital; helped to save the direct train services between London and Wilmslow; campaigned to get the A34 bypass built; and helped to save the local Taxi rider service.He secured a compensation package for several hundred homeowners in the Knutsford and Mobberley areas affected by the building of the airport's second runway a decade ago.